jgeek/jumbo/README.md

 4. **Interactive Map Features**:
    - Visual representation of store locations with markers
    - **Use My Location**: Automatic geolocation detection with user permission
+     > **⚠️ Browser Compatibility Note**: The "Use My Location" feature works in Firefox for localhost development.
+Chrome requires HTTPS domains for geolocation access, so use Firefox for local development or deploy to an HTTPS domain for Chrome compatibility.
    - **Dynamic Loading**: Real-time store loading when dragging and zooming the map
    - **Map Navigation**: Pan and zoom to explore different areas
    - Click on markers to view detailed store information